Dervaig (pronounced Dervik) is situated at the head of Loch a'Chumhainn (Cuin)

 The original village was established in 1799 by laird Maclean of Coll.
 Then Dervaig had 26 single storey two room cottages built in pairs.
 Over the years many cottages fell into disrepair or even fell down.
 In 1986 the street and parts of the loch became a conservation area.
 Now there are only 16 of the original cottages and many have been changed over time.

 On entering the village street you will have passed the Bellachroy, the oldest drovers inn on the island, now a hotel and bar, which serves lunch, dinner and a wide range of beers and whiskies.
 The village also has a well stocked Post Office and store selling local produce, such as bacon and pork from Antuim farm, which is less than a mile away.
-The village also has an artisan bakery producing delicious bread, cakes and pastries.
-The village hall hosts local produce markets on alternate Sundays in summer and a wide range of events, activities and dances throughout the year to which visitors are more than welcome.
+The village hall hosts local produce markets and a wide range of events, activities and dances throughout the year to which visitors are more than welcome.

 The village church is open daily and is well worth a visit to see the interior.